any-docs/css/content/reference/properties/shape-image-threshold/index.md

 }
 ```

-The shape is established here using {{cssxref("background-image")}} with a linear gradient rather than an image file.
-The same gradient is also used as the image from which the shape is derived for establishing the float area, using the {{cssxref("shape-outside")}} property.
+The shape is established here using `background-image` with a linear gradient rather than an image file.
+The same gradient is also used as the image from which the shape is derived for establishing the float area, using the `shape-outside` property.

 The 20% opacity threshold for treating gradient pixels as part of the shape is then established using `shape-image-threshold` with a value of `0.2`.